 What is Codeine?

 Codeine falls under the category of narcotic medication and is used for treating pain that varies in intensity from minor to severe.
 Codeine is a type of opiate derived from the opium poppy plant and is related to the drug heroin.
-Codeine is usually prescribed by doctors in the form of pills containing combinations of codeine and over-the-counter anesthetics, such as aspirin.
+It is usually prescribed by doctors in the form of pills containing combinations of codeine and over-the-counter anesthetics, such as aspirin.
 Common street names for this drug include ‘T-threes’, ‘Coties’, ‘Doors & Fours’, and ‘Schoolboy.’
 Like other narcotic drugs, codeine can be addictive and habit-forming, and for this reason, a prescription is necessary in order to obtain products containing codeine.
 Although prescription opiate abuse is increasing throughout the United States, the use of codeine may not be a likely drug of choice for an abuser, especially since there is access to stronger medications.
 Codeine addiction is a serious problem however, and the resulting consequences of addiction to this drug can be detrimental.

 Codeine Treatment and Help